jpmml/jpmml-evaluator/README.md

 However, for maximum performance, it is advisable to maintain a one-to-one mapping between `PMML`, `ModelEvaluatorBuilder` and `ModelEvaluator` instances (ie. an application should load a PMML byte stream or file exactly once, and then maintain and reuse the resulting model evaluator as long as needed).

 Some `ModelEvaluator` subclasses contain static caches that are lazily populated on a `PMML` instance basis.
-This may cause the first `ModelEvaluator#evaluate(Map<FieldName, ?>)` method invocation to take somewhat longer to complete (relative to all the subsequent method invocations).
+This may cause the first `ModelEvaluator#evaluate(Map<String, ?>)` method invocation to take somewhat longer to complete (relative to all the subsequent method invocations).
 If the model contains model verification data, then this "warm-up cost" is paid once and for all during the initial `ModelEvaluator#verify()` method invocation.

 ### Thread safety ###